keycloak/keycloak/examples/fuse/README.md

 * **cxf-jaxws** [Apache CXF](http://cxf.apache.org/) JAX-WS endpoint running on separate Jetty engine on [http://localhost:8282/PersonServiceCF](http://localhost:8282/PersonServiceCF).
 The product-app-fuse invokes the endpoint to get data.

 Running of demo consists of 2 steps.
-First you need to run separate Keycloak server and then Fuse/Karaf server with the applications
+First you need to run separate Keycloak server and then Fuse server with the applications

 Base steps
 ----------